bibleexchange/courses/song-of-solomon-study/001/001/sos-001-introduction-to-the-song-of-solomon.md

 ## The Language of this Book

-We will introduce you to the book and give some background information, but before you begin to study this book, and or listen to these messages you should read the book in it’s entirety at least three times.
+We will introduce you to the book and give some background information, but before you begin to study this book, and or listen to these messages you should read the book in it&apos;s entirety at least three times.
 Pre-reading the book will greatly benefit you in following in this study of this wonderful book called the Song of Solomon.

 Many Christians live their entire lives without reading Song of Solomon.
 They know it is in the Bible, but they appear to be ashamed of its presence.
 It is a beautiful book and nothing to be ashamed of rightly interpreted and rightly understood.